mapbox/cardboard/README.md

 ## Building Loops

 * GeoJSON Polygons / rings always have a duplicate vertex at the end.
 S2Loop doesn't like that.

+## Get or Scan?

+DynamoDB treats Scan operations on tables with small keys very well:

+> You can use the Query and Scan operations in DynamoDB to retrieve multiple consecutive items from a table in a single request.
+With these operations, DynamoDB uses the cumulative size of the processed items to calculate provisioned throughput.
+For example, if a Query operation retrieves 100 items that are 1 KB each, the read capacity calculation is not (100 × 4 KB) = 100 read capacity units, as if those items were retrieved individually using GetItem or BatchGetItem.
+Instead, the total would be only 25 read capacity units ((100 * 1024 bytes) = 100 KB, which is then divided by 4 KB).